-Roots and Wisdom, a youth agriculture and community service program, brings together Schenectady County youth to naturally grow vegetables for sale within Schenectady County and to be donated to local food pantries.
+Roots and Wisdom, an agriculture and community service program, brings together Schenectady County residents to naturally grow vegetables for sale within Schenectady County and to be donated to local food pantries.
 Program participants actively learn about sustainable agriculture, hunger, nutrition, and diversity.
 Roots and Wisdom’s participants, through hard work and community service, create genuine change in Schenectady.

-Our main garden is located on the corner of Fehr Avenue and Central Park Road, directly across the street from Parkview Cemetery.
-We also share space at the Sustainable Living Center at 180 PTL Arthur Chaires Lane in Central Park, next to the tennis courts.
+Our main garden is located at the Sustainable Living Center at 180 PTL Arthur Chaires Lane in Central Park, next to the tennis courts.

-Harvest Share – during the growing season, our produce is sold to local residents through a modified CSA called Harvest Share.
-Members sign up during the winter for a season of locally- and naturally- grown fruit and vegetables for weekly pick up.
+Harvest Share Information – during the growing season, our produce is sold to local residents through a modified CSA called Harvest Share.
+Members sign up during the winter for a season of locally- and naturally- grown vegetables for weekly pick up.

-Roots & Wisdom also makes weekly donations to Safehouse and the SICM food pantry on Albany Street during the harvest season.
+Roots & Wisdom also makes weekly donations to various food pantries throughout Schenectady County during the harvest season.

 YES!
 Adult volunteers are needed during the spring, summer and fall seasons.
 Volunteers will learn hands-on gardening skills and enjoy a few hours of a relaxing time spent in an urban garden.